bentoml/BentoML/docs/source/concepts.rst

 Retrieving BentoServices
 -------------------

 After saving your Model services to BentoML, you can retrieve the artifact bundle using the CLI from any environment configured to use the YataiService.
-The `--target_dir` flag specifies where the artifact bundle will be populated.
+The :code:`--target_dir` flag specifies where the artifact bundle will be populated.
 If the directory exists, it will not be overwritten to avoid inconsistent bundles.

 .. code-block:: bash